The Executor Class

 # Quantum Fischer Information can be evaluated as usual with qfi.run()

-If only the run function of the Executor Primitive is wanted, this can be achieved by utilizing the Executor class function estimator_run() and sampler_run().
+If only the run function of the Executor Primitive is wanted, this can be achieved by utilizing the Executor class function estimator_run_v1() and sampler_run_v1() for V1 Primitives.
+If the Qiskit version is larger than 1, also the functions estimator_run_v2() and sampler_run_v2() are available with the V2 Primitive interface.

 Setting Options for Qiskit Primitives

-Options for the Primitives can be provided through the options_estimator and options_sampler arguments, but they are also automatically copied from inputted primitives.
+Options for the Primitives can be provided as a Options object to the options_estimator and options_sampler arguments, but they are also automatically copied from inputted primitives.
+They folow the same dictionary datastructure than the original V2 Primtives.

 from squlearn import Executor